takato1314/charts-docs/DESIGN_DECISIONS.md

-# Helm chart design decisions
+# Bitnami Helm charts design decisions

 The following document is meant to log all reasoning and design decisions with respect to the Bitnami Helm charts.

-Use the following format for contributing to this document
+Use the following format for contributing to this document:

 ```
   ### YYYY-MM-DD: <Title for the design decision>